timkicker/cupstore-repo-template/README.md

-# CupStore Repo Template
+# CoffeeShop Repo Template

-This is the official template for hosting mods on [CupStore](https://github.com/timkicker/cupstore) - a mod manager for the Wii U.
+This is the official template for hosting mods on [CoffeeShop](https://github.com/timkicker/coffeeshop), a mod manager for the Wii U.

+## Easiest way: use the Builder

+The [CoffeeShop Repo Builder](https://tim.kicker.dev/coffeeshop-builder/) is a browser tool that creates this whole structure for you.
+No JSON editing, no command line.
+Drop a mod ZIP and it computes the SHA-256 plus file size automatically.
+You can also import an existing `repo.json` URL and edit it.

+The rest of this README documents the schema for anyone who wants to author the JSON by hand.

-## Quick Start
+## Quick Start (manual)

 1. Fork this repository
 2. Edit `repo.json` (name, author)